selvipatel311201/final_project_MLP/README.md

 # Addressing the Project Requirements:

-# How We Covered Point 1 which is( You will need to test the methodology of the selected research paper on new datasets to evaluate its effectiveness in different contexts)
+# How We Covered Point 1:

+> *"You will need to test the methodology of the selected research paper on new datasets to evaluate its effectiveness in different contexts."*

-We used CIFAR-10 — a low-resolution dataset that differs from ImageNet — to evaluate how well EfficientNet generalizes to unseen data.
+To fulfill this requirement, we selected CIFAR-10 — a completely different dataset from the original ImageNet used in the EfficientNet paper.
+CIFAR-10 consists of low-resolution (32×32) images across 10 classes, whereas ImageNet contains high-resolution (224×224+) images across 1,000 classes.

+By training and evaluating the EfficientNet-B0 model on CIFAR-10, we were able to test how well the methodology generalizes to new data distributions and resource-constrained scenarios.

+This allowed us to validate the model’s transferability and real-world adaptability to smaller, domain-specific datasets.

-# How We Covered Point 2 which is (You should experiment with changing some of the model parameters to create an upgraded version of the existingmethodology.
-This will allow you to explore the impact of different parameter values on the model’s performance)
+#  How We Covered Point 2:

+> *"You should experiment with changing some of the model parameters to create an upgraded version of the existing methodology.
+This will allow you to explore the impact of different parameter values on the model’s performance."*

+To address this point, we experimented with the model’s trainable components and training strategy.

-We explored two options:
+We explored two different approaches:

-1. Freezing pretrained layers and training only the classifier
+1. Freezing the pretrained feature extractor layers and training only the new classifier head.
-2. Fine-tuning the entire model (our selected approach)
+2. Fine-tuning the entire model — allowing all layers to update based on CIFAR-10 data.

-Full fine-tuning enabled the model to adapt to new patterns specific to CIFAR-10.
+We selected the full fine-tuning approach, which enabled the model to adjust both the learned features and the final classification layer.
+This change allowed EfficientNet-B0 to learn CIFAR-10-specific patterns, improving adaptability and performance.

+By modifying which layers are trainable and observing the impact on performance, we effectively explored the effect of hanging model parameters as required in Point 2.

 # Project Goals:

 - Reproduce the original EfficientNet-B0 model's baseline performance on a new dataset (CIFAR-10) to establish a benchmark.
 - Improve the model by applying full fine-tuning and monitoring performance through training metrics.
 - Differentiate between implementation (paper reproduction) and contribution (our enhancements) to showcase clear understanding and original work.

+# What We Are Doing

+- We started by loading EfficientNet-B0 (and plan to explore EfficientNet-B1) pretrained on ImageNet.
+- The initial performance of the model on CIFAR-10 was below 10% accuracy, due to the domain gap between datasets.
+- We replaced the final classification layer to predict 10 classes instead of 1,000 (ImageNet).
+- We fine-tuned the entire model (not just the classifier) using CIFAR-10 for 25 epochs.
+- We tracked training loss and test accuracy after each epoch to monitor learning progress.
+- After fine-tuning, the model achieved a test accuracy of ~86.52% — a significant performance jump.
+- We plan to apply the same strategy to EfficientNet-B1 for further evaluation.

 # Implementation vs Contribution